syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ### Formatting the labels

 The [`dateFormat`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/dateFormat.html) property formats the date-time axis labels.
-The default data-time axis label can be formatted with various built-in date formats which depends on the given data source.
+The default data-time axis label can be formatted with various built-in date formats, which depend on the given data source.

 {% highlight dart %}